basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

 | **Circular Linked List**
 - A linked list that has no clear head or tail, because its "tail" points to its "head," effectively forming a closed circle.
-- A circular linked list can be either a singly circular linked list or a doubly circular linked list.
+- A circular linked list can be either a single circular linked list or a doubly circular linked list.

 ### Base Code
 - C++